-Dr. Helms is a Professor of Pharmacy and Pediatrics and serves as the Chair of the Department of Clinical Pharmacy at the University of Tennessee Health Science Center.
-He is director of clinical pharmacy at Le Bonheur Children’s Hospital, where he practices in the area of pediatric nutritional/metabolic support.
+Richard Helms, PharmD is Professor Emeritus of Pharmacy and Pediatrics and served as the Chair of the Department of Clinical Pharmacy at the University of Tennessee Health Science Center.
+He was director of clinical pharmacy at Le Bonheur Children’s Hospital, where he practiced in the area of pediatric nutritional/metabolic support.

-For over 30 years, Dr. Helms has been instrumental in defining the standard of practice in pediatric parenteral nutrition.
+For 40 years, Dr. Helms has been instrumental in defining the standard of practice in pediatric parenteral nutrition.
 His commitment to the care of children is exemplified by his involvement in training over 100 pharmacy residents in pediatric pharmacotherapy.
-Under his directorship, the pediatrics program has grown to four PGY1 residents and two to three PGY2 residents, a fellow, six full time faculty members (three tenured lines), an Accomplished Center of Excellence, an Endowed Chair, an inpatient and clinic-based nutrition service, and an infectious diseases and stewardship service.
+Under his directorship, the pediatrics program grew to four PGY1 residents and two to three PGY2 residents, a fellow, six full time faculty members (three tenured lines), an Accomplished Center of Excellence, an Endowed Chair, an inpatient and clinic-based nutrition service, and an infectious diseases and stewardship service.

-He is a leader in the profession and has served on the boards of both PPAG and the American Society for Parenteral and Enteral Nutrition (ASPEN).
-He is a member of the editorial board of the Journal of Pediatric Pharmacology and Therapeutics.
+He is a leader in the profession and has served on the boards of both PPA and the American Society for Parenteral and Enteral Nutrition (ASPEN).
+He served as a member of the editorial board of the Journal of Pediatric Pharmacology and Therapeutics.
 Dr. Helms has received the Pharmacist of the Year Award from the Tennessee Society of Health-System Pharmacists (TSHP) and has been recognized for research excellence by ASPEN and TSHP.
-Dr. Helms’ major research interests include amino acid and fatty acid metabolism in the neonate and infant.
+During his career Dr. Helms’ major research interests include amino acid and fatty acid metabolism in the neonate and infant.

 Previous Helms Award Recipients

 Richard Helms, PharmD, FPPA

 Robert Poole, PharmD, FPPA

 James Dice, PharmD, FPPA